-- The Medical Assisting program offered by Southeastern College prepares graduates for the Registered Medical Assistant (RMA) and the Certified Medical Assistant (CMA) examination. - The Electronic Medical Billing and Coding Specialist program offered by Southeastern College prepares graduates for the Certified Billing and Coding Specialist (CBCS) examination. - The Pharmacy Technology program offered by Southeastern College prepares graduates for the Certified Pharmacy Technician examination (CPhT). - The Professional Clinical Massage Therapy program offered by Southeastern College prepares graduates for the Massage and Bodywork Licensing Examination (MBLEx). - The Occupational Therapy Assisting program offered by Southeastern College prepares graduates for the Certified Occupational Therapy Assistant (COTA) examination. - The Radiologic Technology program offered by Southeastern College prepares graduates for the American Registry of Radiologic Technologists (AART) examination - The Diagnostic Medical Sonography program offered by Southeastern College prepares graduates for the American Registry for Diagnostic Medical Sonography (ARDMS) examination.
+- The Medical Assisting program offered by Southeastern College prepares graduates for the Registered Medical Assistant (RMA) and the Certified Medical Assistant (CMA) examination. - The Electronic Medical Billing and Coding Specialist program offered by Southeastern College prepares graduates for the Certified Billing and Coding Specialist (CBCS) examination. - The Pharmacy Technology program offered by Southeastern College prepares graduates for the Certified Pharmacy Technician examination (CPhT). - The Professional Clinical Massage Therapy program offered by Southeastern College prepares graduates for the Massage and Bodywork Licensing Examination (MBLEx).
+State licensure is required to work in the state of South Carolina. - The Occupational Therapy Assistant program offered by Southeastern College prepares graduates for the National Board for Certification in Occupational Therapy (NBCOT) examination.
+State licensure is required to work in the state of South Carolina. - The Radiologic Technology program offered by Southeastern College prepares graduates for the American Registry of Radiologic Technologists (AARRT) examination.
+State licensure is required to work in the state of South Carolina. - The Diagnostic Medical Sonography program offered by Southeastern College prepares graduates for the American Registry for Diagnostic Medical Sonography (ARDMS) examination.